gaps-closure/hal/README.md

 - [Build](#build)

 ## HAL Components
-![HAL interfaces between applications and Network Interfaces.](hal_api.png) As shown in the Figure abover, a daemon that control communication between applicaitons in diffferent and network interfaces, b) HAL's API to applicaitons, c) the codecs that define how application data is serialized for transmission, and d) the conversion to amd from different GAPS packet formats.
-(residing either as a *bookend* on the same host as HAL or as a *bump-in-the-wire*)
+HAL is implemented as a single daemon running on the host.
+As shown in the figure below, its left interface connects to various applications, while its right interface connects (through the host interfaces) to the CDGs (residing either as a *bookend* on the same host as HAL or as a *bump-in-the-wire*).

+![HAL interfaces between applications and Network Interfaces.](hal_api.png)

+The HAL daemon has various major components:
+- HAL's API to applicaitons (*xdcomms*), which provide the high level inteface used by Applications to: a) send and receive Applicaiton Data Units (ADUs), and b) describe the ADU confuration.
+- HAL's Codecs that define how application data are serialized for transmission (based on the ADU configuration description).
+- conversion to amd from different GAPS packet formats.
+- ccc

+ALso included in the HAL directory are test programs and confifguration that use HAL for commication

 ## Build

 Install the HAL pre-requisite libraries.